 That is a high-stakes statement.
 It is also a realistic one.
 The research on how children form their faith, or fail to, is consistent: parents are the most significant influence, far more significant than youth groups, camps, or church programs.
-What would you want them to see that they are not yet seeing?
+What happens at home matters more than what happens on Sunday.

-Passage 2: Proverbs 22:6.
-The Most Misquoted Parenting Verse.
+Proverbs 22:6: The Most Misquoted Verse

 "Start children off on the way they should go, and even when they are old they will not turn from it."